renovatebot/renovate/docs/usage/configuration-options.md

 ## cargo

-## cdn
+## cdnurl

+**Important**: This manager isn't aware of subresource integrity (SRI) hashes.

 Extend file matcher according to your project needs.
-Default value is:
+For example:

 ```json
 {